 Symptoms include red, painful, itchy skin that is hot to the touch.
 The skin may also blister.

 Skin: flakiness, peeling, rashes, red spots, redness, roughness, or warmness.
 Also common: blistering, itching, or swelling

 Essentially a suntan result from the body’s natural defense mechanism kicking in against damaging ultraviolet sun rays.
 When the defenses are overwhelmed, a toxic reaction occurs, resulting in sunburn.

 The defense mechanism is a pigment called melanin, which is produced by cells in our skin called melanocytes.

-Always apply sunscreen at least 15 min before going ourdoors.
+- Always apply sunscreen at least 15 min before going outdoors.

-The gel from inside this cactus plant eases discomfort, speeds healing, and moisturizes skin.
-Either split a plant leaf and apply the sap directly to skin, or buy pure aloe Vera gel at your local drugstore.
+The gel from inside this cactus plant eases discomfort, speeds healing and moisturizes the skin.
+Either split a plant leaf and apply the sap directly to the skin, or buy pure aloe Vera gel at your local drugstore.

 The sticky stuff’s been used as a topical burn slave since Egyptian days.”
 Studies suggest it may work better than some antibiotic creams at speeding up healing, reducing infection, and minimizing pain.”
 Says Kathi Kemper, M.D., author of The Holistic Pediatrician.
 Note: Skip this remedy for babies younger than 12 months, as accidental ingestion of the honey could put them at risk for developing infant botulism.

-Finely ground oatmeal works as an anti-inflammatory when mixed with bath water.
+Finely ground oatmeal works as an anti-inflammatory when mixed with the bathwater.
 Make your own by pulverizing a cup of instant or sow-cooking oatmeal in a blender or food processor until it has a smooth, fine consistency.
-Pour into tepid bath water and soak.
+Pour into the tepid bath water and soak.

 Place a washcloth or cotton gauze soaked in cool milk on the reddened area to create a protein film that -eases discomfort and reduces heat.